briandoconnor/ncpi-interop-demo-oct-2021/README.md

 takes a Gen3 token and a file UUID from the GMKF portal and then retrieves the file from a signed URL from the AWS cloud.

-This python script can be wrapped in a WDL and used to pull in GMKF data into a Terra workspace for an analysis demo as part of the NCPI effort.
+This python script is also wrapped in a WDL and can be used to pull in GMKF data into a Terra workspace for an analysis demo as part of the NCPI effort.

+See below for my shared workspace where I've tested the WDL version of the downloader.

 ## Origins